Trump appeals court nominee withdraws amid outcry over college writings

 In another article, one discussing campus sexual assault, Bounds wrote, "There is nothing really inherently wrong with the University failing to punish an alleged rapist — regardless of his guilt — in the absence of adequate certainty" and "expelling students is probably not going to contribute a great deal toward a rape victim’s recovery."

-The writings were not initially turned over as part of Bounds' confirmation process and at least one GOP senator indicated to McConnell that he would oppose the nomination.
+The writings were not initially turned over as part of Bounds' confirmation process.

 During his confirmation hearing Wednesday, Bounds told senators that his rhetoric was "overheated" and admitted that his views were "not as respectful" as they could have been.